 Companies at level 2 are in a great spot for seeing huge value from streamlining GRC and vendor management processes.
 To get to level 3, make your processes more proactive.
 You’ll need tools and software to help you with automation and control.
 Check out this webinar to see how Aptible helps with exactly that.

 Companies at level 3, great work!
 You’re doing well.
 Take a minute to high five yourself.
-Then book a demo with one of Aptible’s security experts to see how you can get to level 4 with intelligent automation, alerts, and proactive solutions.
+Then sign up for a free trial of Aptible Comply to see how you can get to level 4 with intelligent automation, alerts, and proactive solutions.

 One last thing: if you'd like a copy of this guide in PDF format, head to this page and fill out the brief form to get a copy emailed to you.
 Happy vendor managing!